datazip-inc/olake-ui/CONTRIBUTING.md

 8. **Open a Pull Request**
    - Go to your fork on GitHub.
    - Click "Compare & pull request."
-   - Set the target branch to `main`.
+   - Set the target branch to `master`.
    - Add a clear title and description.
    - Submit!